nicolaiprodromov/dot_node/README.md

 - a `.blend` file with the actual node group data
 - a `.config` file for package validation.

-This format enables seamless sharing and importing across different Blender projects without complex file dependencies.
+This format enables seamless sharing and importing across different Blender projects (soon enough, different software too) without complex file dependencies or incompatibility issues.

 ### Features